wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 Often a WP Starter project is made of a `composer.json` and little less, because WordPress "content" packages: plugins, themes, and MU-plugins are pulled from *separate* Composer packages.

-However, it happens that project developers want to place project-specific "content" packages in the same repository of the project, because it does not worth to have a separate package for them or because being very project specific there's no place to reuse them and consequently no reason to maintain them separately.
+However, it happens that project developers want to place project-specific "content" packages in the same repository of the project, because it's not worth having a separate package for them or because being very project specific there's no place to reuse them and consequently no reason to maintain them separately.

 One way to do this is to just place those project-specific plugins or themes in the project WP content folder, which is the folder that will make them recognizable by WordPress, but it is also the folder where Composer will place plugins and themes pulled via separate packages.

-This introduces complexity in managing VCS, because, very likely the developer does not want to keep Composer dependencies under version control, but surely wants to keep under version control plugins and themes belonging in the project.
+This introduces complexity in managing VCS, because, most likely the developer wants to avoid keeping Composer managed dependencies under version control, yet surely wants to keep project specific plugins and themes under version control.
 So, in practice, the content folder can't be entirely Git-ignored (nor entirely disposable).

 WP Starter offers a different, totally optional, approach for this issue.

-Plugins and themes that are developed in the project repository, can be placed in a dedicated folder and WP Starter will either symlink or copy them to project WP content folder so that WordPress can find them with no issue.
+Plugins and themes that are developed in the project repository, can be placed in a dedicated folder and WP Starter will either symlink or copy them to the project WP content folder so that WordPress can find them with no issue.

 `ContentDevStep` step is responsible to do exactly that.